LDBologni/World_Weather_Analysis/README.md

 In the project some modules will be used as:
 - NumPy module will help to generate latitudes and longitudes.
-- citypy to list the coordenates.
+- To list the coordenates citypy.
 - OpenWeatherMap API to collect current weather data.

 At the start of the project it would be neccesary the creation of several scatter plots, in order to determine correlation between the data collected